 Through professional development of TVET education providers, the project provides in-service training opportunities that TVET trainers can access using remote and distance learning methodologies to improve the quality of their teaching.
 Enhanced capacity of TVET trainers will improve quality of TVET instruction and result in increased access to high quality learning and training opportunities for youth.

 After desk research and a wide consultation with TVET stakeholder groups, the TVET Online Toolkit was developed.
-Commonwealth of Learning has a partnership with eight TVET institutions to build the capacity of TVET trainers using the Toolkit.
+Commonwealth of Learning has a partnership with nine TVET institutions to build the capacity of TVET trainers using the Toolkit.

 - Don Bosco Rural Training Centre, Solomon Islands

 - Montfort Technical Institute, Tonga

 - Papua New Guinea National Department of Education TVET section

 The project also aims to build the entrepreneurial and leadership skills of youth, particularly out-of -school youth and those that are unemployed, with a focus on young women and PWD.
 The project will work with local NGOs to build their capacity to leverage ODL by supporting ODFL, developing structures and strategies to deliver leadership/vocational courses.
 Commonwealth of Learning has partnership with three NGOs to provide skills training for youths.